 What I do know is that the courage I witnessed through my communication with that mouse forever changed me.

-What else can we learn from animals?
-Everything.
+What can we learn from animals?
+Everything

-There are heroes everywhere, even in the littlest creatures among us.
+That there are heroes everywhere, even in the littlest creatures among us.

 Just like humans, animals have their own side of every story to tell.